Waterways to connect 7 religious sites around Guwahati | Science-Environment

 - India

-A MoU was signed here on Friday to connect seven religious sites around the city through waterways, officials said.
+The Assam government and the Department of Inland Waterways Transport (DIWT) signed an MoU here on Friday to connect seven religious sites around the city through waterways, officials said.

+The project will facilitate 'hop on hop off' ferry service, which will connect the seven historic and religious sites of Kamakhya, Pandunath, Aswaklanta, Doul Govinda, Umananda, Chakreshwar and Auniati Satra around Guwahati, an official release said.

 Speaking on the occasion, Union Minister for Ports, Shipping and Waterways Sarbananda Sonowal iterated the Centre's resolve to develop the inland waterways potential of Assam and the entire North East for accelerated growth of the region.